CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 We suggest that you obtain several quotes and compare costs and coverage before making your decision.
 Keep in mind that having your car repair repaired by Infiniti-trained technicians and using genuine parts can go a long way towards extending the life of your car.

-Known as the Certified Pre-Owned Wrap Extended Protection Plan, this is Infiniti’s coverage available for pre-owned cars.
+Known as the Certified Pre-Owned Wrap Extended protection Plan, this is Infiniti’s coverage available for pre-owned cars.
 There are some differences between this plan and the standard extended warranty.

 One of the first differences between the two plans is that you can cover your vehicle for up to eight years and unlimited miles with the pre-owned plan.
 There is no unlimited mileage option for new car warranties.